pranavan15/Ballerina-samples/MessagingWithJMS/README.md

 Example payload: `{Source:"Colombo", Destination: "Kandy", Vehicle: "Car", PhoneNumber: "0777123123"}`

-Response for the above request will be in Application/Json format
+Response for the above request will be in Application/Json format.

 To check the above service, either you can send the above mentioned POST request or simply run the cab booking service client, which will initiate the POST request to the service and log the response from the server .